mattdh666/rpi-led-matrix-panel/README.md

         |------------------------------------------------|
                      Your Choice:

-Choose an option and watch the demo.
+Choose an option and watch it go.

 ### Credits

-Many code snippets taken from:  https://github.com/hzeller/rpi-rgb-led-matrix
+Many thanks for the code snippets taken from:  https://github.com/hzeller/rpi-rgb-led-matrix

 ### License